2022 Pleasant Prairie Swim Camp Series!

 -> DAY 2: High Performance Breaststroke Technique

 Click the “Curriculum Menu” for more details on the curriculum of each camp.
-Session sizes are limited to only 24 participants to allow for the best learning experience.
+Availability is limited to ensure the highest level of learning experience!

 Select a curriculum below